epicfilemcnulty/hapgent/README.md

 * On a `USR1` signal, hapgent sets the status to `UP`, and saves its state in the state file.
 * On a `HUP` signal, hapgent tries to read the state from the state file.
 If it succeeds, it sets its current state to the one read from the state file.
-If it fails to read or parse the state file, it sets its state to the default value `{"status":"MAINT"}`.
+If it fails to read or parse the state file, it sets its state to the default value `{"status":"FAIL"}`.

 ### Putting an instance **in** or **out** of load balancing